stackblaze/logs-drilldown2/docs/sources/troubleshooting/_index.md

 ## Can't see Logs Drilldown in the menu

 Grafana Explore Logs is installed by default in Grafana versions Grafana v11.3.0 through v11.5.

 Grafana Logs Drilldown is installed by default in Grafana versions Grafana 11.6 and later.

 For more information about the name change for this feature, see this [blog post](https://grafana.com/blog/2025/02/20/grafana-drilldown-apps-the-improved-queryless-experience-formerly-known-as-the-explore-apps/).

 If you do not see Logs Drilldown under either name, then check to make sure you have the [Grafana Logs Drilldown plugin](https://grafana.com/grafana/plugins/grafana-lokiexplore-app/) installed and configured.

+{{< admonition type="note" >}}
+Your instance needs internet connection in order to download the Logs Drilldown plugin.
+If you are working in an offline environment, you can download the Logs Drilldown plugin separately and add it to your Grafana `/plugins` repository.
+{{< /admonition >}}

 ## Ensure Loki is properly configured